GAMMA: A General Agent Motion Model for Autonomous Driving: Experimental Results

-\paragraph{Datasets.} ETH and UCY are standard benchmark datasets.
-ETH consists of two scenes: a plaza outside the ETH building (ETH) and a street outside a hotel (HOTEL); UCY also consists of two scenes: a university plaza (UNIV), and a street outside Zara (ZARA1 and ZARA2).
-However, the two datasets contain only pedestrians.
-To test our predictor on heterogeneous traffic agents, we further collected two datasets: UTOWN and CROSS.
-UTOWN presents a campus plaza where many pedestrians interacting with a vehicle scooter.
-CROSS presents an \emph{unsignalized} cross scene with various types of traffic agents, including cars, vans, buses, bicycles, motorcycles, electric-tricycles, and pedestrians.
-See \figref{fig:dataset-screenshots} for the screenshots of the dataset scenes.
+We test \modelname and baselines on two \textit{homogeneous} benchmark datasets, ETH and UCY, and two \textit{heterogeneous} datasets, UTOWN and CROSS.
+ETH consists of two scenes: a plaza outside the ETH building (ETH) and a street outside a hotel (HOTEL); UCY also consists of two scenes: a university plaza (UNIV) and a street outside Zara (ZARA1 and ZARA2).
+These two datasets contain only pedestrians.
+We further collect two new datasets, UTOWN and CROSS, on heterogeneous scenes, including a campus plaza with many pedestrians interacting with a vehicle scooter and an un-signalized cross in China containing many types of agents, including cars, vans, buses, bicycles, motorcycles, electric-tricycles, and pedestrians.
+We have released these datasets via \texttt{\url{https://github.com/AdaCompNUS/GAMMA}}.

-\paragraph{Evaluation Metrics.} Following prior work \cite{lee2017desire,gupta2018social}, we report two error metrics: \begin{itemize} \item{Average Displacement Error (\textbf{ADE}).} The average Euclidean distance between the predicted position and the ground-truth position over all the time frames for a prediction duration $t_\text{pred} = 4.8s$. \item{Final Displacement Error (\textbf{FDE}).} The Euclidean distance between the predicted position and the ground-truth position at the final time frame ($t_\text{pred} = 4.8s$). \end{itemize}